Peeragogy/Peeragogy.github.io/workbook.md

 **DM** I think always.
 I really like that during the hangouts we don't have agendas usually.
 We just get creative.

-And whatever happens it's the right thing happens.
-We just work together and somehow the right things happens.
+And whatever happens it's the right thing.
+We just work together and somehow the right things happen.
 I think we're always doing peeragogy when we do things in open, collaborative, ways if we're not trying to restrict it with too much structure in the Hangouts or anything we do basically.